-As for costs, students can expect to pay about $20,000 per year.
+As for costs, resident students can expect to pay about $20,000 per year.

 Under new leadership beginning in 1974, the Franciscan University of Steubenville has progressed from a secularized college to a Catholic university.
 Today the school stands as a paragon of Catholic liberal arts education.

-Unlike Ave Maria and Christendom Colleges, Franciscan offers dozens of degree options, made possible by its considerable size—at almost 3,000 students, exceeding even the University of Dallas—but costing about $29,000 a year.
+Unlike Ave Maria and Christendom Colleges, Franciscan offers dozens of degree options, made possible by its considerable size—at about 2,500 students (c.
+2011) and costs an even $30,000

 Franciscan presents graduate students with seven degree options.
 Undergraduates have more than 40 majors and 33 minors to choose from.
 Of these, there are seven pre-professional degrees: medicine, dentistry, optometry, pharmacy, physical therapy, veterinary medicine, and law.